Residential Demand Control (RDC)

 How it works

 You’ll need to have an electrician wire a demand controller (which you can purchase or lease from us, see details below) to your electric service panel.
 Then we’ll wire a radio receiver to your electric service meter.

-During peak hours we’ll send a signal to the receiver.
+During occasional system peaks we’ll send a signal to the receiver.
 The demand controller will shut down the electric load connected to it to meet the demand setting that you’ve chosen.
 Typically, electric heat, your water heater, and your dryer are connected to the controller and managed automatically.

 If your household demand is still above your selected demand setting after the demand controller has shut off its connected loads, the demand controller will signal you to shut off other appliances, such as your stove, extra lights, and TV.
 When you meet your demand setting, the signal will stop.

-Later, when the peak period has passed, a second radio signal is sent to your demand controller to return the loads to normal use.
+Later, when the peak period has passed, a second radio signal is sent to your demand controller to return the connected loads to normal use.

 Program eligibility and details